pik-nik/GAProject1-tic-tac-toe/README.md

     *How the game looks on a 34" desktop monitor, 13" laptop and a 5.4" phone*

+    :construction: *Note: while in the process of adding additional features, the game may not be as responsive as the original design* :construction:

 * [Alternate starting players](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/54176825f63d864aa5748aecf3c13a3a38e934b6).
 The first move matters and in the original version there was bias for Player 1 to win as they started first in all rounds.
 In the updated version, the players alternate starting first in each round.
 * [Added animations](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/6cf0094dde944f84bfa68b96889db60a56b5a939) thanks to [Animista](https://animista.net/play)
-* Single player mode to play against the computer
+* [Single player mode](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/021c89f5434e6151a45e93b4dd62d7a478d751d7) to play against the computer
+    - :construction: Currently working on turning off option to hover/click while it is the computer's turn :construction:

 ## Bugs :bug:
 * The tie counter incremented in 8's (most of the time) when there was a tie.